rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 We start again from the definition of mocks given by Martin Fowler to introduce stubs and mocks:

-> * **Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
+> **Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
-> * **Mocks** are pre-programmed with expectations which form a specification of the calls they are expected to receive.
+> **Mocks** are pre-programmed with expectations which form a specification of the calls they are expected to receive.
 They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.

 For the sake of simplicity, we'll call both test doubles as *mocks*.
-So, mocks are partial implementations of an interface that we can program to respond to a given set of inputs (signals), and we can verify that they received the expected signals.
+So, **mocks are partial implementations of an interface that we can program to respond to a given set of inputs (signals), and we can verify that they received the expected signals**.

 There are a lot of libraries that can help us to create mocks.
 The most famous in Java is [Mockito](https://site.mockito.org/).
 In the Kotlin ecosystem, its counterpart is called [MockK](https://mockk.io/) instead.
 MockK is a mocking library that is idiomatic to Kotlin.
 It's mighty and easy to use.
 Again, this article is intended to be something other than a tutorial on how to use MockK.
 So, we'll focus solely on how to use it to mock a function defined with a `Raise<E>` context.

-Mocking a dependency is a three-step process.
+**Mocking a dependency is a three-step process**.
 First, you need to retrieve from the library an empty mock of the dependency:

 ```kotlin
 val countUserPortfoliosMock: CountUserPortfoliosPort = mockk()